The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-The reason why Thiele introduced the half-invariants, a notion which seems rather artificial, is the following : if the observations follow a Gaussian distribution, every half-invariant of order $r>2$ are equal to 0.
+The reason why Thiele introduced the halfinvariants, a notion which seems rather artificial, is the following : if the observations follow a Gaussian distribution, every halfinvariant of order $r>2$ is equal to 0.
 As one of Thiele's former students, my colleague M.Heegard, made me observe, one has therefore a way for examining if a statistical collection of data can be represented by a Gaussian distribution or not.

-Half-invariants also have other advantages.
+Halfinvariants also have other advantages.
 When one linearly transforms the observations